-Writing constructors for data types must be done using the \\new\\ method instead of the \\init\\ method.
-For helping to easily write \\new\\ methods, Coconut provides the makedata built-in.
+Writing constructors for data types must be done using the new method instead of the init method.
+For helping to easily write new methods, Coconut provides the makedata built-in.

 Subclassing data types can be done easily by inheriting from them either in another data statement or a normal Python class.
 If a normal class statement is used, making the new subclass immutable will require adding the line which will need to be put in the subclass body before any method or attribute definitions.
+If you need to inherit magic methods from a base class in your data type, such subclassing is the recommended method, as the data ... from ... syntax will ovewrite any magic methods in the base class with magic methods built for the new data type.